John and James Woolf: Appraisal

 He was a midwife for talent and smacked many of us into life...
 He had a quick mind that panned and found the nuggets before other prospectors on the trail had even arrived at the mine...
 Jimmy was a shield, quite fearless when tackling the front offices.
 He knew everybody and he was rich enough in his own right not to have to depend on the largesse of others when it came to getting a project off the ground.
 He had taste: taste in actors, taste in subject matter...
 There was a sadness about him at times because he had demons to fight, and in the end he died alone.

+Pauline Stone wrote "It was Jimmy Woolf more than any other single person who gave Larry his sense of style, who sharpened Larry's instinctive recreation of a vanished elegance.
+At a time when other young actors were wearing jeans and t-shirts and riding about town on motor cycles, Jimmy taught Larry how to appreciate vintage wines and fine cigars, taught him the importance of good clothes and the joys of elegant motor cars."

+According to Stone, when James Woolf died, Harvey said "In his company, I was electrified and enkindled and driven.
+I shall feel utterly miserable and alone without him.
+No woman will ever fill that void, no woman will ever be able to give me the love that Jimmy gave to me.
+It was unselfish and real and utterly without strings.
+It completely transcended sex, and what woman is able to compete with that?’"

+Sue Harper and Vince Porter wrote:

+John Woolf's success was based on an awareness that financial prosperity depended heavily on having the right distribution strategy, a readiness to take calculated risks in an era when public taste was changing fast, and an ability to produce subjects that he judged would be successful in both the British and the American markets.
+However, his readiness to indulge the creative whims of his brother James, including that of allowing James to cast Lawrence Harvey in many of their films, sometimes clouded his artistic and financial judgement.

 In popular culture

 In 2022, John Woolf was portrayed by Reece Shearsmith in the British-American film See How They Run.